 There is no relief sweeter than the end of a washing machine spin cycle.
 I didn’t even realise I was clenching my jaw, but now that it’s over and I’ve relaxed, all my teeth feel loose.

-Something that is very puzzling about cat ownership is that it’s almost impossible to find information about how/why long-haired cats have different kinds of nails to short-haired cats.
-I can see with mine own eyes that they are different in terms of shape and materiality, so why is this so difficult to find information about on the world wide web?!
+Something that is very puzzling about cat ownership is that it’s almost impossible to find information about how/why long-haired cats have different kinds of nails/claws to short-haired cats.
+I can see with mine own eyes that they are different in terms of shape and materiality, so why is this so difficult to find information about this on the world wide web?!

 Read More